MoserMichael/cppcombinator/README.md

 To do you need to place #define  __PARSER_TRACE__ right before #include "parse.h"

 The execution trace is dumpedto standard output and looks like this:
-(please note that this feature requires RTTI support enabled)
+Please note that this feature requires RTTI support enabled.

 ```
 (000)start parsing: PAny<7, pparse::PSeq<6>  MultExpr> at: (1:0 offset: 0)